ogghead/spin-trigger-kinesis/README.md

 ## Writing kinesis components

 There is no SDK for kinesis guest components.
 Use the `kinesis.wit` file to generate a trigger binding for your language.
-Your Wasm component must _export_ the `handle-stream-message` function.
+Your Wasm component must _export_ the `handle-batch-records` function.
 See `guest/src/lib.rs`  for how to do this in Rust.

 **Note:** In the current WIT, a record has a single `data` field.
 This contains the content of the record encoded as binary.
 Feedback is welcome on this design decision.